cpmech/gosl/fun/README.md

 }
 ```

-The other important structure is `Prm` which holds control parameters (e.g. function constants).
+The other useful structure is `Prm` which holds control parameters (e.g. function constants).
 This structure is defined as follows:

 ```go